 Esteem vs anypony in a blade fight who isn't Rarity, Twilight's mother, or Twilight herself.

 Terra delivers one to everypony during the second battle of Ponyville but they keep fighting, and eventually reignite the Elements of Harmony to even things out.

 Cutting the Knot: When Twilight announces that they need to get inside the Citadel, Rainbow Dash asks if she's going to use a spell to open it up.
 Twilight responds by blasting a hole in the wall.

 The Dead Have Names: Pinkie lists the names of all the ponies killed in Terra's attack on Ponyville when stating her reason for voting to kill her when she's imprisoned.

 Death Faked for You: After Nihilus is defeated, the world at large thinks Twilight is dead.
 And while she's recuperating, Luna and the other Mane Cast members do nothing to counter those rumors, in order to keep her safe.

 Death Glare: The Stare becomes this literally when Fluttershy uses it on Puppets — apparently, it works by bending a pony or animal's will, but since the Puppets don't have any will of their own, it burns through them instead.

-Decapitation Presentation: During a series of flashbacks to the life of Astor Coruscare, her lover presents her with the head of one of the most powerful dragons to ever live, as part of her 'orders' — while proposing.
+Decapitation Presentation: During a series of flashbacks to the life of Astor Coruscare, her lover presents her with the head of one of the most powerful dragons to ever live, as part of his "knight's quest" — as engagement's gift.
 Weird couple.